conradpaterson/hello-world/README.md

 Ok so now i'm hoping to actually be able to change something and demonstrate that i can actually use Github for something useful.

 Ok so can i change even more and see if i can commit it to the main branch.

+Ok so this is just another test to make a branch, then make some changes then commit those changes and then merge them with Master again.